eevee/eev.ee/content/2016-03-31-i-made-a-doom-level.markdown

 More recently I've actually made a few maps that got as far as _having an exit_ (!), but I never really finished them, and I haven't published them anywhere.

-So when the [Doom Upstart Mapping Project](http://forum.zdoom.org/viewtopic.php?f=19&t=51072) was announced, with the goal of just _getting something done_ with the short time limit of a week, I figured I should give it a shot.
+So when the [Doom Upstart Mapping Project 2](http://forum.zdoom.org/viewtopic.php?f=19&t=51072) was announced, with the goal of just _getting something done_ with the short time limit of a week, I figured I should give it a shot.
 And I did.
 I spent **six straight days** doing virtually nothing but working on this Doom map.

 Results: pretty good!
 I'm pretty happy with it, and a few people have played it and enjoyed it.
 I put a lot of thought into it — or tried, anyway — and have a lot to say about it, so this is my developer commentary.